Simone d’Aillencourt, the French model who was the star of the SixtiesFebruary 3, 2020

 Simone D’Aillencourt was born on 22 September 1930 in Vizille, France.
 Her parents were Leon and Anna Daillencourt.

 In 1954, she came to London to improve her English.
-On a visit to Edinburgh, she went to see Lucie Clayton, the model agent.
+On a visit to Edinburgh, she went to see Lucie Clayton, the modeling agency.
 She signed with the agency and was immediately booked for several shoots.
 She appeared first in British Vogue, and then French.
 Pierre Cardin loved her looks and requested her often to model his work.
 Jacques Heim also often asked for her, too.
 Irving Penn, John French, Henry Clark and Richard Avedon took many photographs of her, along with French photographers Georges Dambier and Jeanloup Sieff.
 She wore all the French couture: Balenciaga, Dior, and Hermès amongst others.
 The photoshoots featured in Elle, L’Officiel, and Le Jardin des Modes as well as British and French Vogue and Harper’s Bazaar.

 Eileen Ford, the model agent who was capable of making little-known mannequins into world-famous supermodels, saw her face in the magazines and invited her to New York.
 She signed her for Ford Models in the US.
 D’Aillencourt met and started modelling for Diana Vreeland which gave her the kind of profile in the US which she already had in the UK and France.